Summer Savings for Your Business

 A helpful starting point is for customers to log into or sign up for My Account.
 SDG&E offers various pricing plan options to give customers more choice and control over their energy use and maximize savings.
 My Account allows you to compare pricing plans side-by-side to find the one which fits your business’s needs.

 Within My Account, customers can also enroll in text or email alerts and be notified in advance of a Reduce-Your-Use Event Day.
 Also, customers can elect to receive weekly energy use summaries to stay on top of their bill.

 Lastly, there are no-cost actions businesses can take to help reduce their energy use.
-For example:
+For example, businesses can

-- Communicate with your employees to be mindful of their energy use
+- Communicate with employees to be mindful of their energy use

-- On Event Days, pre-cool your buildings in the early morning hours before 2pm
+- On Event Days, pre-cool buildings in the early morning hours before 4 p.m.

 - Turn off or set office equipment to power down when not in use

 - Turn off lights or exhaust fans in unoccupied areas that are not necessary for security or safety